ElektraInitiative/rawdata/settings/questions.md

   * student
   * researcher
   * other
-* In which free and open source software (FLOSS) projects have you been or are you involved?If you are associated with multiple projects, please write them line-by-line.Within each line describe your involvement (position, tasks, ...) in the individual project."
+* In which free and open source software (FLOSS) projects have you been or are you involved?If you are associated with multiple projects, please write them line-by-line.Within each line describe your involvement (position, tasks, ...) in the individual project.
-* Which configuration systems/libraries/APIs have you already used or would loke to use in one of your FLOSS project(s)?
+* Which configuration systems/libraries/APIs have you already used or would like to use in one of your FLOSS project(s)?
   * getenv/environment variables (e.g. PATH)
     * have not used or don't know it
     * had contact with